SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-The qualitative results are demonstrated in Fig.~\ref{fig:retrieval}.
-The similarity values are not scaled or normalized.
-Our framework is capable of inferring reasonable similarities between images and both location-free and location-bound scene graphs, leading to successful image retrieval.
-Moreover, we observe that using location-bound scene graphs, which incorporate the constraint of entity bounding boxes, can better distinguish the visual scenes compared to using location-free scene graphs.
+Fig.~\ref{fig:retrieval3} shows the qualitative results of image retrieval using the similarity scores between scene graphs and images.
+The matched pairs are highlighted in green and the similarity values are not scaled.
+We use location-free scene graphs, and location-bounded scene graphs as queries to retrieve the matching image from 100 image candidates on the Visual Genome dataset.
+The query scene graph and the image candidates are encoded, and the similarity between the scene graph and images is computed.
+The candidate with the highest similarity is viewed as the matched image.
+Our framework, SPAN, is capable of inferring reasonable similarities between images and both location-free and location-bounded scene graphs, leading to successful image retrieval.
+Moreover, we note that the use of location-bounded scene graphs, which include the constraint of entity boxes, provides enhanced discrimination of visual scenes compared to employing location-free scene graphs.

+Further qualitative results using the text and location-free scene graph are presented in~Fig.~\ref{fig:vg_r1}, and the qualitative results using location-bounded scene graphs are presented in~Fig.~\ref{fig:vg_r2}.
+For comparison, we also use CLIP to retrieve the image that match the text.
+We show the five images with the highest similarity and the five images with the lowest.
+The image corresponding to the input query in the ground truth is highlighted in green.
+Due to the large number of image candidates, some scenes similar to those described in the scene graph appear in the top five images.